NadyaNayme/NyusNecroJobGauge/readme.md

 ## Installation

-To install SusAlert copy & paste this link into your browser: alt1://addapp/https://nadyanayme.github.io/NyusNecroJobGauge/dist/appconfig.json
+To install NecroJobGauge copy & paste this link into your browser: alt1://addapp/https://nadyanayme.github.io/NyusNecroJobGauge/dist/appconfig.json

 **Currently only works with Small Buff icons**